IGPenguin/mobile-toolkit/README.md

 ### iuninstall
 * `iuninstall` Uninstall third party app, choose from the list
 * `iuninstall com.dummy.package.name.app` pass bundle name as argument

-### iwipe
-* Uninstall all third party packages
+* `iuninstall -a` Uninstall all third party packages
-  * Skips some essential apps
-  * Edit this script yourself to customize the list of essential apps
+  * Skips some essential apps, edit this script yourself to customize the list of essential apps

 ## Manage device